kilian-group/phantom-reasoning/README.md

 - **GSM-Infinite**: An extension of GSM8K with high-complexity arithmetic and compositional reasoning questions.
 Used for both training and in-depth evaluation of arithmetic skills of models.

+- **ReasoningGym**: A synthetic data generating framework, supporting puzzles and QA tasks (language, math, etc.).
+Used for both training and in-depth evaluation of reasoning skills.
+We use `family_relationships` and `knights_knaves` tasks.

 - **HotpotQA, 2Wiki, Musique**: Real-world Wikipedia-based datasets that require multi-hop reasoning over unstructured text.
 Used to evaluate real-world transfer and generalization to natural language settings.

 All datasets are split into training and evaluation sets to test both in-domain and out-of-domain generalization.